Макроглобулінемія

 The course is variable, with a median survival of 7 to 10 years.
 Age > 60 years, anemia, and cryoglobulinemia predict shorter survival (for review, see [1]).

-Often, patients require no treatment for many years (1).
 If hyperviscosity is present, initial treatment is plasma exchange, which rapidly reverses bleeding as well as neurologic abnormalities.
 Plasma exchange often needs to be repeated.

 Corticosteroids may be effective in reducing the tumor load.
-Treatment with oral alkylating drugs may be indicated for palliation, but bone marrow toxicity can occur.
+Treatment with oral alkylating agents may be indicated for palliation, but bone marrow toxicity can occur.
 Nucleoside analogs (fludarabine and 2-chlorodeoxyadenosine) produce responses in large numbers of newly diagnosed patients but have been associated with a high risk of myelodysplasia and myeloid leukemia.

 Rituximab can reduce tumor burden without suppressing normal hematopoiesis.
 However, during the first several months, IgM levels may increase, requiring plasma exchange.
 The combination of this monoclonal antibody with bendamustine is highly effective.

 BTK inhibitors, including ibrutinib, acalabrutinib, and zanubrutinib, have shown high levels of activity.
 Acalabrutinib and zanubrutinib cause less toxicity than ibrutinib.
-MYD88 and CXCR4 mutational status can predict the likelihood of response to these drugs.
+MYD88 and CXCR4 mutational status can predict the likelihood of response to these medications.

-The BCL2 (BCL2 apoptosis regulator) inhibitor venetoclax has shown significant clinical activity (2).
+The BCL2 (BCL-2 apoptosis regulator) inhibitor venetoclax has shown significant clinical activity (2).

 Two other classes of drugs, PI3 kinase inhibitors such as idelalisib, and mTOR inhibitors, including everolimus, have been used effectively for previously treated patients.

-Довідкові матеріали щодо лікування
+Довідковий матеріал щодо лікування

 1. 1.
 Oza A, Rajkumar SV: Waldenstrom macroglobulinemia: Prognosis and management.
 Blood Cancer J 5(3):e296, 2015. doi: 10.1038/bcj.2015.28

 2. 2.
-Castillo JJ, Allan JN, Siddiqi T, et al. Venetoclax in Previously Treated Waldenström Macroglobulinemia.
-J Clin Oncol 2022;40(1):63-71. doi:10.1200/JCO.21.01194
+Castillo JJ, Allan JN, Siddiqi T, et al: Venetoclax in Previously Treated Waldenström Macroglobulinemia.
+J Clin Oncol 40(1):63–71, 2022. doi:10.1200/JCO.21.01194

 Ключові моменти